-UVSA is a 501(c)3 non-proﬁt, non-partisan, community-based organization founded in 1982 to bring together Vietnamese American youth including students from different colleges and high schools throughout Southern California to build unity, to serve our community, and to advocate for social justice issues that affect our community domestically and abroad.
-Entering our 35th year organizing the Tet Festival, our youth volunteers contribute thousands of hours planning and organizing in order to help bring the festival to life.
-The UVSA Tet Festival serves as a vehicle to help develop student volunteers in our community to become well-rounded leaders with a strong sense of cultural awareness and civic responsibility to improve our communities.
-Over the past 15 years, UVSA’s members have awarded over $1,250,000 of festival proceeds as community grants to non-proﬁt organizations across Southern California.
+UVSA stands for the Union of Vietnamese Student Associations.
+We are a 501(c)3 non-proﬁt, non-partisan, community-based organization founded in 1982 to bring together Vietnamese American youth including students from different colleges and high schools throughout Southern California to build unity, to serve our community, and to advocate for social justice issues that affect our community domestically and abroad.
+Entering our 35th year organizing the Tết Festival, our youth volunteers contribute thousands of hours planning and organizing in order to help bring the festival to life.
+The UVSA Tết Festival serves as a vehicle to help develop student volunteers in our community to become well-rounded leaders with a strong sense of cultural awareness and civic responsibility to improve our communities.
+Over the past 15 years, UVSA’s members have awarded over $1,500,000 of festival proceeds as community grants to non-proﬁt organizations across Southern California.